One record at a time: 265. Róisín Murphy - Hit Parade

 Having enjoyed Massive Attack's first two albums, I bought the single "Risingson" as soon as it was released in 1997.
 However, I found this song so disappointing that I didn't even investigate parent album "Mezzanine" when it was released the following year.
 Like everyone I heard "Angel" incessantly on movie trailers and TV shows, but it wasn't enough to pique my interest and I left Massive Attack behind for a time.

-My interest in the band was rekindled in 2010 and when The Vinyl Factory announced a special edition of new album "Heligoland", I decided to order it.
+My interest in the band was rekindled in 2010 and when The Vinyl Factory announced a special edition of new album "Heligoland", it looked so good I decided to order it.
 As I mentioned in the post for Hot Chip's "One Life Stand", The Vinyl Factory used to make really sumptuous collectors editions by bands you had actually heard of, but sadly this is no longer the case.

 This really is a lavish package with glittery artwork and heavy paper stock.
 There are three 180g vinyl discs and a CD housed in a three panel gatefold sleeve; it's all very impressive - right up until you play it.
 That's not to say the vinyl is a bad pressing; far from it.
 It's the music that is lacklustre here.